rhuberdeau/rails-plugin/README.md

 $ bundle
 ```

-Create `config/initializers/templarbit.rb` with the following content:
+Create `config/initializers/templarbit.rb` with the following content (you can find your API Key and Property ID on the Templarbit settings page):

 ```ruby
 Rails.configuration.templarbit = {